apider/whale-alert-es-pub/README.md

 ### k8s image repository
 You need to change the repository url & port in <code>manifest.yaml</code> on line <code>24</code>, as manifest uses my local repo.

-## enhancements
-Some remaining messy static configs like repository etc can probably be switched for ENV VARS.

 ## Dashboard
-Dashboard & viz export can be found in file <code>kibana-dashboard-and-viz-export.json</code>
+A simple Kibana dashboard & viz export can be found in <code>kibana/kibana-dashboard-and-viz-export.json</code>

 This dash could be done much better ofcourse.
 Also I have a really old ES/Kibana version.